String theory in twistor space and minimal tension holography: Twistor sigma models for complexified

-Indeed, the initial motivation for why this might be the case can be seen from the connection with the usual $k=1$ string from the tensionless holography literature, as was outlined in the introduction.
-Namely, a minimal tension string on $AdS_3 \times S^3 \times T^4$ is defined using the hybrid formalism of \cite{Berkovits:1999im} which is built from a WZW of $\mathfrak{psu}(1,1|2)_1$ along with a topologically twisted $T^4$ and ghosts.
+Ultimately, our alternative resolution will lead to the hybrid formalism of \cite{Berkovits:1999im} for string theory on $AdS_3 \times S^3 \times T^4$.
+As outlined in the introduction, at $k=1$ this consists of a WZW of $\mathfrak{psu}(1,1|2)_1$ along with a topologically twisted $T^4$ and ghosts.
 Curiously, in addition to the usual $(b,c)$ ghosts, there exists a further ghost field $\rho$ that is a chiral boson with $c = +28$.
 This is associated with gauging the pullback of a volume form on the boundary $\C\P^{1|2}$ onto the worldsheet \cite{McStay:2023thk},

-This suggests that, rather than adding a current algebra to the non-critical theory to cancel the conformal anomaly, there is instead an additional local symmetry on the worldsheet we should gauge.
-In \S\ref{sec:PBGS} and \S\ref{sec:Twistor_string}, we will directly address this issue and argue why it is indeed necessary to gauge this symmetry.
-This will give intrinsic motivation for the sigma model defined by the hybrid formalism at $k=1$.
+This suggests that, rather than adding a current algebra to the non-critical theory to cancel the conformal anomaly, there is instead an additional physical constraint.
+It is natural to ask why this is the case?
+That is, why do we not follow the same line of reasoning as in \cite{Berkovits:2004hg}?
+We will directly address this question in \S\ref{sec:PBGS} and \S\ref{sec:Twistor_string}, arguing why it is indeed necessary to impose the constraint $\mathcal{Q}=0$ and how it is associated with the $\rho$ ghost.
+Our argument will depend on the existence of a partially broken global supersymmetry algebra and the existence of a picture changing operator in the theory.
+This will provide intrinsic motivation for viewing the hybrid formalism at $k=1$ as the natural sigma model for describing superstring theory on minitwistor space.
 For now, we shall concentrate only on the matter sector of the non-critical theory \eqref{eq:CP1_string}.
+We will also delay a more in-depth discussion of the similarities of \eqref{eq:CP1_string} with the twistor string to \S\ref{sec:discussion}.